-SHS clients with a current mental health issue were also more likely to present to a SHS agency alone (80% or 70,500 clients) compared with all SHS clients (61% or 178,500) (Supplementary table MH.9 and CLIENTS.9).
+Compared to other client groups, SHS clients with a current mental health issue were also more likely to present to a SHS agency alone (80% or 70,700 clients) compared with all SHS clients (63%) (Supplementary tables CLIENTS.40 and CLIENTS.9).

 These figures provide an insight into the multiple disadvantages clients experiencing mental health issues face and highlight the value of an integrated service response to homelessness for these clients (Flatau et al. 2013).